Youth Programs

 Fill out our Youth Programs Interest Survey now to be among the first to know when Summer and Fall sign-ups are available.

-Our After School D&D Club has separate Dungeons & Dragons groups that meet on Wednesdays (2:30 to 4:30 pm), Thursdays (3:30 to 5:30 pm), and Fridays (3:30 to 5:30 pm).
-Each group is part of an ongoing campaign with a dedicated DM who tells the story and facilitates.
+Our After School D&D Club has separate Dungeons & Dragons and Daggerheart groups that meet on Wednesdays, Thursdays, or Fridays at a variety of times after school.
+Each group is part of an ongoing campaign with a dedicated adult storyteller who tells the story and facilitates.

 Buses run from Richmond Middle School to downtown Hanover near our location, and the Advance Transit Blue and Dartmouth Connector lines both stop directly in front of our building.